Commonwealth Register of Institutions and Courses for Overseas Students: Guideline 6: protected amount

 All CRICOS providers must generate and maintain an alternative bank account for all funds, tuition and fees from overseas students who have yet to commence their course or are in the process of completing their course.
 The account is to be managed by an authorised deposit-taking institution or a state bank and must not fall below the total cost of fees required to refund students in full in the event of visa refusal, student default, and any other agreed upon circumstances.
 ASQA is under the legal obligation to take legal action against CRICOS institutions if not compliant.

 Fees and charges

 All compulsory fees and charges associated with CRICOS registration are laid out in the ESOS Act and the Education Services for Overseas Students (Registration Charges) Act 1997 (the Charges Act).

-Entry to the Market Charge (EMC)
+Entry to the Market Charge

 During the first three years of CRICOS registration, providers are charged three fees.
 In the event that institutions no longer are registered to provide a course in the second and third year, they are exempt from the relevant fees.
 They include: